Australian trader pleads guilty to ‘spoofing’ in Chicago

-CHICAGO (AP) — An Australian commodities trader has pleaded guilty in Chicago federal court to manipulating market prices by placing orders in the millions of dollars and canceling them within milliseconds to sell smaller orders at a profit.
+CHICAGO (AP) — An Australian commodities trader pleaded guilty Wednesday in federal court in Chicago to manipulating market prices by placing orders in the millions of dollars, then canceling them within milliseconds so that he could sell smaller orders at a profit.

-Jiongsheng “Jim” Zhao pleaded guilty Wednesday to one count of spoofing.
-Prosecutors say the 31-year-old executed trades on the Chicago Mercantile Exchange online from Sydney.
+Jiongsheng “Jim” Zhao pleaded guilty to one count of spoofing in a deal with prosecutors, who say that from 2012 to 2016, the 31-year-old executed trades on the Chicago Mercantile Exchange online from Sydney.

-His arrest in January was part of what the U.S. Justice Department said at the time was part of “the largest futures-market criminal enforcement action” in department history.
-At least seven others were charged around the same time.
+Spoofing carries a maximum 10-year prison term, but Zhao’s lawyer, Theodore Poulos, told U.S. District Judge John Tharp during Wednesday’s hearing that he and prosecutors planned to recommend a one-year sentence.
+With time served in Australia awaiting extradition to the U.S., that means Zhao could only serve a few more months behind bars.

-Zhao’s Chicago lawyer, Theodore Poulos, told the judge his client made just $21,000 from the illegal trades.
-He said he and prosecutors would recommend a one-year prison sentence.
-Sentencing is July 19.
+Zhao is due to be sentenced July 19.
+In the meantime, he will be allowed to return to Australia.

 Most Read Business Stories